Alternative names: "Blue Mountain Parrot", "Blue-bellied Lorikeet", "Coconut Lory"

 Range, habitat, finding this species

-Rainbow Lorikeets, race "moluccanus", are a common sight e.g. in the suburbs of Sydney, where we first saw them in 2003.Click here to display more sighting information
+Rainbow Lorikeets, race "moluccanus", are a common sight e.g. in the suburbs of Sydney, where we first saw them in 2003.Click here for sighting information

 Lateral portrait of a Rainbow Lorikeet (photo courtesy of I. Duncan)